 Home Fruit Plantings: Gooseberry and Currant Variety Selection

 If you have white pine nearby, you may want to consider growing less-susceptible types of Ribes.
-Black currant (Ribes nigrum) is the most susceptible, though resistant varieties are available.
+Black currant (Ribes nigrum) is the most susceptible, though resistant varieties are available and included here.
 Red and white currants are less susceptible, and gooseberry is the least susceptible.

 Gooseberries

-Captivator is an American-European hybrid that produces large, sweet, pinkish-red fruit.
-Plants are resistant to mildew.
+An American-European hybrid that produces large, sweet, pinkish-red fruit.
+Plants are resistant to powdery mildew.
+Has relatively few thorns.

 Pixwell